rhollings/java-script/react&redux/README.md

 A stateless component, on the other hand, is a class that extends React.Component, but does not use internal state (covered in the next challenge).
 Finally, a stateful component is a class component that does maintain its own internal state.
 You may see stateful components referred to simply as components or React components.

+# Redux

+Redux is a state management framework that can be used with a number of different web technologies, including React.

 # Props

  In React, you can pass props, or properties, to child components.
-Say you have an App component which renders a child component called Welcome which is a stateless functional component.

 # State less vs full
 The literal difference is that one has state, and the other doesn't.
 That means the stateful components are keeping track of changing data,